MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.5 - Methods of Authentication/README.md

 Biometrics examples: Fingerprint, Retina Scan, Voice and Typing Speed.

+Options for biometric authentication- Green:best, Red:best

+Stopping Password attacks

+#1Strong Passwords- it won't be dictionary and it takes too long to crack.

+#2 Lockout after several unsuccessful login attempts useful to stop all guessing methods.

+#3 Use MultiFactor or Two-Factor Authentication
+Ex: password + PIN to phone.

 ### Application / Personal Research / Summary
 > In your own words, write a summary of this lesson and connect it to yourself and the real-world.
 If needbe, do a rapid research on the topic to help with you summary